hrueger/reaper2ma/README.md

 # 🎶 Reaper Markers to GrandMA3 💡

-A web application for converting Reaper project markers to MA (Moving Light) timecode formats.
+A web application for converting Reaper project markers to grandMA3 timecode formats.
 This tool helps lighting professionals and audio engineers convert timing markers from Reaper DAW projects into formats suitable for lighting consoles and show control systems.

 ## Use the tool

 🚀 **[Use Reaper2MA online](https://projects.hannesrueger.de/reaper2ma/)**

-No installation or signup required - simply upload your Reaper project file and get your converted markers instantly for free.
+No installation or signup required - simply upload a csv exported from your Reaper project and get your converted markers instantly for free.

 ## Demo